bsmith89/resume/resume.md

 ## Posters and Presentations ##

+-   [2017] "Changes in the gut microbiota and fermentaion products associated with enhanced longevity in acarbose-treated mice.", **American Society for Microbiology - Microbe**, New Orleans, Louisiana

 -   [2016] "The longevity enhancing drug Acarbose modulates the gut microbiome and its fermentation products", **Michigan Meeting on the Microbiome**, University of Michigan